 Customer agrees that the Comstock Information is to be used solely for the internal use of Customer, its affiliates and their employees and not for redistribution to any other person or entity.

-Customer agrees that its arrangement for receipt of the Comstock Information from ITG is subject to termination in the event that the Agreement between ITG and Comstock, dated March 20, 2000, is terminated for any reason;
+Customer agrees that its arrangement for receipt of the Comstock Information from ITG is subject to termination in the event that the agreement between ITG and Comstock, dated March 20, 2000, is terminated for any reason;

-Customer agrees, where applicable, to make application for receipt of the Comstock Information to each and every Source from which it chooses to receive such data prior to commencing receipt of the Comstock Information and agrees to comply with any conditions, restrictions or limitations imposed by any of the Sources; and
+Customer agrees, where applicable, to make application for receipt of the Comstock Information to each and every source (each a “Source”) from which it chooses to receive such data prior to receipt of the Comstock Information and agrees to comply with any conditions, restrictions or limitations imposed by any of the Sources; and

-Customer acknowledges that the Sources described in the preceding paragraph may have the right to terminate provision of the Comstock Information to Customer with or without prior notice and that neither any such Source, Comstock, ITG nor any Enron entity, shall have any liability in connection therewith.
+Customer acknowledges that the Sources described in the preceding paragraph may have the right to terminate provision of the Comstock Information to Customer with or without prior notice and that none of the Sources, Comstock, ITG nor Customer or its affiliates, shall have any liability in connection therewith.

 ITG warrants that it has the right to provide data from the Sources to Customer.